 Wedfuly – Wedfuly is a kind of wedding streaming handholding service, They shoot the live stream, which will be via Zoom and help your guests get their tech issues sorted.
 They’ll moderate the live stream (and mute noisy guests!), change the camera angles and make sure everything pops up on the screen that is meant to (right down to DJ’ing your Spotify playlist!).
 They’ll even compile a fun video of secret messages from your guests to you to enjoy later.
 Consider these guests your virtual hand-holders!
 Pricing starts at USD$800

 Eventlive – This is an app specifically designed for weddings.
 It’s $50USD for an event with unlimited timing and comes with a custom, personal page for your live stream.
 The best part about this one is you only need to give your guests a link – no app required!

-E-There – Another platform designed just for streaming events, E-There comes at £99 and allows four hours live streaming, video messages fork your loved ones and more.
-Plus it’s all recorded so you can have your own copy to share.
+E-There – Another platform designed just for streaming events, E-There comes at £99 and allows four hours live streaming, video messages for your loved ones and more.
+Plus it’s all recorded so you can have your copy to share.

 Whatever platform you choose, make sure you figure out the security. you don’t want random strangers dropping in at any moment.

 Test Everything Together